jerryneedell/swfologger/README.md

 * `swfotest_wipe.py` -- send `WIPE` to clear the SDCard
 * `swfoscsim_logger.py` -- runs on system with SCSim and COSMOS - relays all receivd commands (time code messages) to the logger

+### updating the swfologger program
+If changes are made to the `adalogger_swfologger.py` code, then it can be installed as follows:
+* copy the updated `adalogger_swfologger.py` to a file name `code.py`
+* connect your computer to the adalogger microusb socket
+* you computer will mount a USB Fash Drive named `CIRCUITPY`
+* copy the new `code.py` to the `CIRCUITPY` drive -- use commandline copy or drag/drop - and overwrite the existing `code.py` file.
+* The logger will reboot automatically.
+* Eject the `CIRCUITPY` drive.
+* RESET or pwer cycle the swfologger- there is a RESET button on the top of the board.
+* Confirm normal operation.